Northallerton: Law and order

-Expansion

-David Wilson Homes, Yorkshire (East) Division submitted a planning application for the construction of 283 dwellings on the former York Trailers site (on Yafforth Road).
-This was approved on 14 May 2014, with construction expected to finish early 2019.

-Hambleton District Council have plans to build 900 homes, a neighbourhood shopping centre, extra care facilities and a primary school, including sports pitches and allotments, as part of a North Northallerton development scheme.
-The scheme also includes a bridge crossing the Northallerton to Middlesbrough railway line between the A167 Darlington Road and A684 Stokesley Road.

 Governance

-Parish

-The ancient parish of Northallerton covered a wide area.
-It included the townships and chapelries of Romanby, Brompton and Deighton, and the detached part of High Worsall on the River Tees.
-All of these places became separate civil parishes in the 19th century.
+The ancient parish of Northallerton covered a wide area including the townships and chapelries of Romanby, Brompton and Deighton, and the detached part of High Worsall on the River Tees.
+They became separate civil parishes in the 19th century.

-The parish council of Northallerton has exercised its right to be known as the town council.
-There are 12 town councillors, elected in four wards.
-The council is based at Northallerton Town Hall.
+The parish council of Northallerton is a town council and has 12 councillors, elected in four wards.
+The town council is based at Northallerton Town Hall.